sametz/tdd2e_3/journal.md

 - In the latest bootstrap, offsets are different.
   Changed `col-md-offset-3` to `offset-md-3` to get centering to work and FT formatting test to pass.

+## Ch.
+10

+- It looks like uvicorn can be added on top of gunicorn.
+  So, will continue with WSGI and then later try to add ASGI.